ThomasHeb/4AxisFoamCutter/README.md

 It uses all edges only once.
 If you reach a dead end, you may use the third dimension do open up new paths/edges - please keep the rules in mind.

 Both paths should have the same number of points and edges.
-To go for that with more complex objects, it is a good way to use CurviLoft create your objects use CurviLoft to generate the surface/area between the objects. select to show the related edges between the objects (connection lines) split these connection lines (ungroup) select and group the objects (otherwise the object is not splittet in points) delete the connection lines use foamcutter tool select first and second edge save the file do the post processing is required
+To go for that with more complex objects, it is a good way to use CurviLoft
+- create your objects
+- use CurviLoft to generate the surface/area between the objects.
+- select to show the related edges between the objects (connection lines)
+- split these connection lines (ungroup)
+- select and group the objects (otherwise the object is not splittet in points)
+- delete the connection lines
+- use foamcutter tool
+- select first and second edge
+- save the file
+- do the post processing if required

 TODO Image